Hoo-Knows/HollowKnight.LostArtifacts/SPOILERS.md

+### Traits
+- Traveler’s Garment (Dirtmouth)
+	- Resilience - Scales damage with the player’s horizontal speed over the past second
+- Paving Stone (Forgotten Crossroads)
+	- Stagspeed - Decreases attack cooldown and nail art charge time
+- Lush Moss (Greenpath)
+	- Regeneration - Heal a mask after a certain amount of hits
+- Noxious Shroom (Fungal Wastes)
+	- Toxic - Hitting an enemy has a 25% chance to release a spore cloud that can spread to nearby enemies
+- Crying Statue (City of Tears)
+	- Fallen - Take one extra damage, but deal more damage for 5 seconds after taking damage
+- Totem Shard (Soul Sanctum)
+	- Soulful - Deal +15% damage for a short time after healing; Deep Focus gives +60% instead, Quick Focus doubles duration
+- Dung Ball (Royal Waterways)
+	- Stinky - Makes you odorous (also generates lag)
+- Tumbleweed (Howling Cliffs)
+	- Windswept - Striking an enemy increases movement speed for 5 seconds
+- Charged Crystal (Crystal Peaks)
+	- Energized - Nail arts deal increased damage
+- Dreamwood (Resting Grounds)
+	- Dreamlink - Using Dream Nail on an enemy links them to the nail, making them take 1/6 base nail damage every swing
+- Lumafly Essence (Fog Canyon)
+	- Shocking - Swinging the nail creates a chain of electric bursts (shorter each swing, resets when touching ground)
+- Thorned Leaf (Queen's Gardens)
+	- Lacerating - Striking an enemy inflicts a damage over time effect for 5 seconds (cannot stack)
+- Weaver Silk (Deepnest)
+	- Sealed - Striking an enemy adds flat damage to all instances of damage for 3 seconds
+- Wyrm Ash (Kingdom’s Edge)
+	- Spawn a hatchling after a certain amount of hits
+- Beast Shell (Colosseum of Fools)
+	- Beast Tamer - Striking an enemy buffs minion damage for 5 seconds
+- Honeydrop (Hive)
+	- Honey Coating - Dealing enough damage gives a honey coating that blocks one instance of non-hazard damage (cannot stack)
+- Infected Rock (Ancient Basin)
+	- Forgotten - Increases SOUL gain from striking enemies with the nail
+- Buzzsaw (White Palace)
+	- Secluded - Nail damage increases with distance from nearest enemy
+- Voidstone (Abyss)
+	- Abyssal - Striking an enemy repeatedly builds up the damage of the next spell (max +50% increase)
+- Attuned Jewel (Godhome)
+	- Attuned - Casting Fireball, Dive, or Shriek grants bonus attack range, movement speed, or damage for 5 seconds, respectively

+### Descriptions
 - Traveler’s Garment (Dirtmouth) - Next to the well
 - Paving Stone (Forgotten Crossroads) - Next to the Stag
 - Lush Moss (Greenpath) - Defeat the Massive Moss Charger